PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 ### 1.7 Other Points to Note

 - Different modules are separated by **1** blank lines.
-- Pay attention to capitalizing the first letter and punctuation (especially period **.**) in accordance with English grammar rules.
+- Pay attention to capitalization and punctuation rules in acoordance with English grammer.
 - Blank lines can be placed appropriately in the content of the code sample for a sense of hierarchy.
-- For the **input parameter name**, **the property or method of the input parameter**, and the **file path** that appear in the comment, surround it with `\`.
+- For the **input parameter name**, **the property or method of the input parameter**, and the **file path** that appear in the comment, surround it with \`.
-- Line breaks and indentation are required between each module's title/subtitle and the concrete content, and **1** blank lines are inserted between the `Examples:` title and the sample code content.
+- Line breaks and indentation are required between each module's title/subtitle and the concrete content, and **1** blank lines should be inserted between the `Examples:` title and the sample code content.
 - Suspension indentation is required when a single paragraph description spans lines.

-## 2 Complete docstring Example
+## 2 Complete Docstring Example

 ```python
 class Activation(nn.Layer):